Cannabinoid: Modulation of mitochondrial activity

 Cannabinoids influence mitochondrial processes, including calcium regulation, apoptosis, electron transport chain activity, mitochondrial respiration and ATP production.
 Mitochondrial dynamics—encompassing the processes of fusion and fission, as well as alterations in morphology and organelle mobility, are also affected by cannabinoid exposure.
 In addition, cannabinoids have been shown to modulate mitochondrial biogenesis through the dysregulation of PGC-1α levels.
 These effects are complex, involving direct membrane interactions and receptor-mediated pathways, but a unified hypothesis is lacking due to conflicting data.

 Cannabinoid-based pharmaceuticals

 Nabiximols (Sativex) is an aerosolized mist with a near 1:1 ratio of CBD and THC, used for multiple sclerosis-related pain and spasticity.
-Dronabinol (Marinol, Syndros) and Nabilone (Cesamet) are synthetic THC analogs for HIV/AIDS-induced anorexia and chemotherapy-induced nausea and vomiting.
-CBD drug Epidiolex is approved for Dravet and Lennox–Gastaut syndromes.
+Dronabinol (Marinol, Syndros) and nabilone (Cesamet) are synthetic THC analogs for HIV/AIDS-induced anorexia and chemotherapy-induced nausea and vomiting.
+CBD drug Epidiolex is approved for Dravet syndrome and Lennox–Gastaut syndrome.

 Separation

 Cannabinoids are extracted using organic solvents like hydrocarbons or alcohols, which are flammable or toxic, or supercritical carbon dioxide, a safer alternative.
 Isolated components are separated using wiped film vacuum distillation or other distillation techniques.